sharoncornelius/idpf-specification/idpf_specification.md

 - The RS flag can be set only on the last Transmit Data Descriptor of a packet (single sent packet or TSO).

-In addition to reporting completions for descriptors marked as such by SW (RS bit setting), occasionally (based on a periodic timer), Device will report a completion for the last descriptor processed (in case completion was not already reported to this descriptor due to RS bit setting).
+In addition to reporting completions for descriptors marked as such by SW (RS bit setting), occasionally (based on a periodic timer), device will report a completion for the last descriptor processed (in case completion was not already reported to this descriptor due to RS bit setting).